-- Setting local policies and developing operational and strategic plans, in coordination with community service agencies, to meet the needs of their communities now and into the future - Co-funding the administration and delivery of local income support and employment programs - Ensuring that local income and employment services meet provincial standards - Finalizing and implementing Community Safety and Well Being Plans to coordinate human services with health, policing, educational and other vital services within communities - Working towards human services integration to improve efficiency in services and outcomes for the long-term success of and positive outcomes for Ontario's most vulnerable residents.
+The Value of Service System Management in Income and Employment for the long-term success of and positive outcomes for Ontario's most vulnerable residents.
 There is a growing recognition of the value of providing integrated services and supports at the local level - an approach that allows people to access the right mix of social and financial assistance, employment supports, and services related to housing, child care, public health and others, all through one agency located right in their home community.
 For over a decade, OMSSA members have advocated and worked towards greater human services integration.